SerenaTetart/Anomaly_Detection/README.md

 Then we compute the reconstruction error between the prediction and the original data with a Mean Squared Error.

 And finally we set a threshold error between normal and fraudulent transactions, normal transactions should be smaller and fraudulents bigger than the threshold.

+For more informations check the .ipynb file !